Del Norte High School (New Mexico)

-Del Norte High School is a public high school in central northeast Albuquerque, New Mexico, established in 1964.
-The school is situated on a 45.2 acres campus (Albuquerque Public Schools District), and has an enrollment of 1,376 students.
+Del Norte High School is a public high school in the northeast heights of Albuquerque, New Mexico, established in 1964.
+The school is situated on a 45.2 acres campus (Albuquerque Public Schools District), and has an enrollment of 1,066 students.

 Academics

 School grade

 The New Mexico Public Education Department (NMPED) replaced the federal "No Child Left Behind Act" and AYP school rating tests in 2010 with a grading algorithm that uses several testing criteria including student standardized test scores and graduation rates.